 December 18, 1944 - The United States Supreme Court rules in the case of Korematsu vs. the United States, the wartime internment of Japanese Americans on the West Coast was valid during a time of war.

-Minister Churchill, and Premier Josef Stalin hold the Yalta Conference
+Churchill, and Premier Josef Stalin hold the Yalta Conference in the

 February 19, 1945 - Thirty thousand United States Marines land on Iwo Jima.
 On April 1, American troops invade Okinawa, beginning the Battle of Okinawa, which would continue until June 21.